gojimmypi/gojimmypi.github.io/_posts/2022-04-16-SSH-to-ULX3S-ESP32.md

 ![wolfssh_esp-idf_flash.png](../images/wolfssh_esp-idf_flash.png)

-Upon success, the diagnostic messages will be output to the COM port, and the SSH server can be accessed from anywhere on your nextwork:
+Upon success, the diagnostic messages will be output to the COM port, and the SSH server can be accessed from anywhere on your network:

 ![ulx3s_ssh_server.png](../images/ulx3s_ssh_server.png)